kuldeepsharma1/cyber-honey-pot/UserManual.md

 }
 ```

-In the config file `ServerConfig.txt` change the test mode to `False` :
+- Modify the configuration file `ServerConfig.txt` to disable test mode by changing the following line:

 ```
 ...